Sxmurai/insta-dm-fucker/README.md

 ---

-I am not responsible for any maclious actions you use with this nodejs application.
+I am not responsible for any maclious actions you use with this node.js application.
 Everything you do is **on you**.

 > [aesthetical](https://github.com/Sxmurai) : 2020